Dell XPS 13 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

-This is hands-down one of the best Dell XPS Black Friday deals we’ve seen so far: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
-Like most of the Black Friday laptop deals, there’s only a small amount of stock set aside for this particular offer and an hour into Black Friday 2021 almost 35% has been claimed.
+This is by far one of the best Dell XPS Black Friday deals we’ve seen so far: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
+Like most of the Black Friday laptop deals, there’s only a small amount of stock set aside for this particular offer and a few hours into Black Friday 2021 almost 60% has been claimed.

-In fact, Dell Black Friday deals have been selling out so fast, like almost all of the best Black Friday deals that have surfaced so far, that there’s an extremely good chance this discount won’t even last until the end of the day.
-So what are you waiting for?
-Read on to find out more about this incredible Dell XPS 13 Black Friday deal and shop now!

 Today’s best Dell XPS 13 Black Friday deal